ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 ### Induction and Extensionality

-There is one property of `AE` structures that underlies most of our discussion.
-The `AE` abstract syntax specifically and algebraic types generally have both inductive and extensionality principles.
+There is one property of `AE` structures that underlies our discussion.
+The `AE` abstract syntax and algebraic types have both inductive and extensionality principles.
 The inductive principle allows us to prove properties over `AE` and the extensionality principle allows us to determine if two `AE` structures are equivalent.
 We won't use either principle yet, so let's define them informally for now.

 Induction over `AE` says that some property, $p$, is true for all elements of `AE` if we can: